2 FAM 600

 (16) Employ sufficient teachers from the United States or teachers trained in U.S. educational methods to ensure adequate contact for the students with these methods and corresponding ideals.

-(17) Use curriculum and instruction of good quality that reflect accepted U.S. theory and practice in education to the greatest extent practicable within the framework of local laws and regulations.
+(17) Use U.S. Common Core Standards-based curriculum and instruction that reflect accepted U.S. pedagogy in education to the greatest extent practicable within the framework of local laws and regulations.

 (20) Develop a financial plan that provides for continuing recourse to all feasible means of achieving and maintaining the school’s financial independence through an adequate fee structure, endowment, and other forms of private support.